 Most people are not sure about which trip inspired him to come up with the song so I going to tell you both stories.
 First with the Warsaw trip of 1973.

 David Bowie’s Warsaw in 1973

-In early 1973, David Bowie did a whole trip across the Earth without flying.
+In early 1973, David Bowie made a whole trip across the Earth without flying.
 Yeah, you read it right.
-In the early seventies, Bowie was afraid of flying because he felt like would die on a plane crash.
+In the early seventies, Bowie was afraid of flying because he felt like he would die in a plane crash.
 So, until 1976, he didn’t fly.
-His tours were done in a mix of train, bus and ships and this is how he did his world tour in 1973.
+His tours were done in a mix of train, bus and ships, and this is how he did his world tour in 1973.

-The Trans Siberian Railway was the only way to do this and this is how David Bowie arrived in Moscow in 1973.
-From there he took another train to Paris and this is how he got to Warsaw for the first time.
+The Trans Siberian Railway was the only way to do this, and this is how David Bowie arrived in Moscow in 1973.
+He took another train to Paris, and this is how he got to Warsaw for the first time.
 Supposedly, this train stopped in the polish capital for about an hour for technical reasons.

 David Bowie’s Warsaw in 1976